MouhibBahri/E-Commerce-App/README.md

 #### The class diagram offers a high-level view of the Hike Haven application, illustrating key classes and interfaces.
 Dive into each feature for an in-depth understanding.
 ![Class Diagram](https://github.com/MouhibBahri/E-Commerce-App/assets/123774260/6099ce0b-5009-4de7-92a5-ae27a0376e07)

-#### *Note:* The ISharedFunctions interface is crucial for consistent interaction and output formatting. such us getIntInput, printMenu, and roundPrice.
+#### *Note:* The ISharedFunctions interface is crucial for consistent interaction and output formatting, such as getIntInput, printMenu, and roundPrice.

 ## Key Features